xh3210578/bee-docs/docs/working-with-bee/backups.md

 The Bee data directory contains three stores.

-### Keystore
+### Keys

-The keystore contains your important key material.
+The keys directory contains your important key material.
 This is the most important data by far, and is produced and retained from Bee's initialisation procedure.
 If you have used **Bee-clef** to manage your key material and signing procedures, see [below](/docs/maintenance/backups#ubuntu--debian--raspbian--centos-package-managers-1) for information on how to keep backups.

 ### Statestore

-The statestore retains information related to your node, including SWAP balances, info on peers, blocklisting and much more.
+The statestore directory retains information related to your node, including SWAP balances, info on peers, blocklisting and much more.

-### Chunkstore
+### Localstore

-The chunkstore contains chunks that are pinned in your node, or are in your neighbourhood of responsibility.
+The localstore directory contains chunks that are pinned in your node, or are in your neighbourhood of responsibility.

 ## Clef